UK

 Scotland

-Scotland has a separate benefit called Funeral Support Payment, delivered by Social Security Scotland.
-Start here:
+Scotland has Funeral Support Payment via Social Security Scotland.

 Northern Ireland